TypeScript Style Guide

 Why

-• As project grow in size and complexity, maintaining code quality and ensuring consistent practices becomes increasingly challenging.
+- As project grow in size and complexity, maintaining code quality and ensuring consistent practices become increasingly challenging.

-• Defining and following a standard way to write TypeScript applications brings consistent codebase and faster development cycles.
+- Defining and following a standard way to write TypeScript applications brings a consistent codebase and faster development cycles.

 Disclaimer